 It won’t be long before we are switching our thermostats to deliver us warmer air and make our homes nice and cozy during the winter.
-And warmer air means drier air that can impact our overall health.
-You may have never thought about monitoring humidity levels in your house, or maybe you’re attempting to find just the right balance.
+And warmer air equates to drier air that can affect our overall health.
+You may have never considered monitoring humidity levels in your house, or maybe you’re attempting to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the end.